E14 Area Guides

 Located in London’s E14 district, Blackwall is one of the capital’s oldest and interesting districts.
 Once part of London’s booming shipping trade, the area has been transformed in recent years to become a trendy and attractive neighbourhood.
 The area is best known for the famous ‘Blackwall Tunnel’, a pair of road tunnels underneath the River Thames.
 However there’s much more to this area than simply road transport.
 To find out more about living in Blackwall, check out our Blackwall Area Guide – part of our E14 Area Guides series.

 Limehouse is one of the most desirable areas of East London.
 Like nearby Docklands, this area was transformed from an industrial port in the late 20th century, becoming an attractive riverside neighbourhood.
-With elegant homes with river views and great amenities, the area is loved for its unique character.
-To find out more on what living in Limehouse has to offer, check out our Limehouse Area Guide.
+With elegant properties, stunning river views and great amenities, the area is loved for its unique character.
+To find out more on owning a property and living in Limehouse, check out our Limehouse Property Guide.

 One of London’s most historic neighbourhoods, Poplar is a dynamic area located near the banks of the River Thames.
 Famous as the location of TV hit Call the Midwife, the E14 neighbourhood sits just two miles from Canary Wharf.
 Living in Poplar offers the best of both worlds, with easy access to central London and a strong local community.
 To find out more on what Poplar is like as a place to live, read our Poplar area guide below.